- Use condition

 - Command line parameters of a self-extracting archive

 In french: zipCréeExe

-Creates a self-extracting archive in executable format (.EXE).
+Creates a self-extracting archive as a 32-bit executable (.EXE).
 When this executable is run, the files found in the archive are automatically decompressed on the current computer.

 // Open the archive "MyArchive"